PacketFence Clustering Guide

 1. About this Guide

-The latest version of this guide is available at https://packetfence.org/documentation/
+Find the latest version at https://packetfence.org/documentation/

 Developer’s Guide